BarryBeics/Project-Three/README.md

 1. As an admin, I want to add landmarks
 2. As an admin, I want to edit landmarks, so I can easily correct any errors.
 3. As an admin, I want to delete landmarks, should they are no become longer relevant.
-2. As an admin, I want to be able edit users, so I can change there access level where appropirate.
+4. As an admin, I want to be able edit users, so I can change there access level where appropirate.
-3. As an admin, I want to be able to delete users, should it be required.
+5. As an admin, I want to be able to delete users, should it be required.
-2. As an admin, I want to be able edit group name, shold there be a need.
+6. As an admin, I want to be able edit group name, should there be a need.
-3. As an admin, I want to be able to delete group names, should it be required.
+7. As an admin, I want to be able to delete group names, should it be required.

 <span id="ux-design"></span>

 <span id="ux-design"></span>